What Is the 18th Ward?

 Our Core Components

 We leverage our expertise in the field of education by using best practices in teaching to help kids master the foundational skills embedded in sports.
 We prioritize the key fundamentals in each sport and teach our athletes through skill-driven activities and games.
 While 40% of youth sports coaches have no training, we train all of our coaches.
 We recruit young leaders and teenage athletes to serve as coaches in our community.
 We believe the lessons learned and experience gained in our programs will fuel leadership pipelines in our city for years to come.

 How We Play

 We don’t draft or rate players.
 Instead, we prefer to mix up the teams each week to create fun, competitive games.
 Conversations after each practice/game are less about the scoreboard and more about which skills a player is improving on during games and which one they want to work on to get better.

 Youth Sports Participation

-We created our program to address the gaps in youth sports participation:
+We created our program to address the gaps in youth sports:

-- In New Orleans: less than 20% of kids in Orleans Parish are active in sports.
+- Local: less than 20% of kids in Orleans Parish are active in sports.